 We created this guide in collaboration with Susanna Kelly, a blogger currently living and working in Munich.
 Susanna served as our local expert, introducing us to the best areas to stay in Munich by neighborhood.
 We (Geoff and Katie) have added in hotel recommendations and other travel ideas to help with your Munich trip planning.
 If you’re also planning on visiting other cities, don’t miss our Where to Stay in Vienna, Where to Stay in Prague, and Where to Stay in Berlin guides, too!

 Disclosure: This Where to Stay in Munich Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Where to Stay in Munich: A Quick Guide to Finding The Best Area to Stay in Munich

 Our Munich expert Susanna has written detailed suggestions about the best areas to stay in Munich later on in this Munich neighborhood guide, but we also wanted to create a quick summary of our top ideas for where to stay in Munich.
 Each of the neighborhood names is clickable, and will take you to more detailed info about that section below.
 But for now, here’s a summary of Munich’s best neighborhoods.